TRAVEL TIPS

 Master Accounts Document

-Update a master document that lists your credit cards, bank accounts, investments etc.
+Update a master document that lists your credit cards, bank accounts, investments etc. Don’t keep this document directly on you, but save it somewhere virtually so you can access it if you needed.

 Money